BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

 \subsection{Comparison with the 3d BPS Lie algebra}

 If $\CA=\Rep\Pi_Q$, a definition of the BPS Lie algebra sheaf associated to the vanishing cycle cohomology of the stack of $\Pi_Q[x]$-modules is given in \cite{davison2020bps} using the fact that $\Pi_Q[x]$ is the $3$-Calabi--Yau Jacobi algebra associated to a quiver with potential.
 CoHAs for vanishing cycle cohomology of Jacobi algebras were defined and studied in \cite{kontsevich2010cohomological}.
 We denote this BPS Lie algebra sheaf by $\BPS_{\Pi_Q,\Lie}^{\td,\psi}\in\Perv(\CM_{\Pi_Q})$.
-The superscript $\td$ indicates that the definition involves dimensional reduction from the stack of representations of a Jacobi algebra.
+The superscript $\td$ indicates that the definition involves dimensional reduction from the stack of representations of a Jacobi algebra, which we think of as a kind of noncommutative threefold.
 This sheaf is the direct image of the BPS sheaf defined in the context of quivers with potential in \cite{davison2020cohomological}, and this approach to defining BPS sheaves is very much inspired by the theory recalled in \S \ref{section:DTcrashcourse}.

 Although the BPS Lie algebra sheaf (for an arbitrary 2CY category) in this paper is defined very differently, for the category of $\Pi_Q$-modules we nonetheless prove the following in \S \ref{subsection:2d3d} (Proposition~\ref{proposition:BPS3dcoincide}): \begin{theorem} Let $Q$ be a quiver.
 The relative BPS Lie algebras $\BPS_{\Pi_Q,\Lie}$ and $\BPS_{\Pi_Q,\Lie}^{\td,\psi}$ are canonically isomorphic. \end{theorem} In particular, the BPS Lie algebra sheaf $\BPS_{\Pi_Q,\Lie}^{\td,\psi}$ is (up to isomorphism) independent of the chosen $\psi$-twist.
-We expect Theorem~\ref{thm:comp} to be true for general 3CY completions of 2CY categories (see upcoming work of the first-named author and Tasuki Kinjo).